crocandr/docker-openvpn/README.md

   - The `--privileged` parameter is very important!
 The openvpn container uses the tun/tap interface on your host.
   - You can use the docker host's iptables (too) with `--net=host`
+  - The container find the public IP address automatically, but You can define a custom IP/hostname for `remote` server address for the clients with the `-e ServerAddress=myserver.mynet.com` parameter.
+This remote addess use by the client config.

 After first run you got many config files in the `/srv/ovpn/config` and `/srv/ovpn/config/easy-rsa` folder on your host.
 You have to change these config files to personalize your config.